alphagov/paste-html-to-govspeak/docs/functionality-overview.md

 # Functionality overview

-The paste HTML to govspeak functionality interfaces with data on a users clipboard to attempt to create govspeak formatted text at the point of them pasting.
-The expectation for usage is that users may be copying data from a document created on a word processor (such as Microsoft Word or Google Docs), fixed layout documents (such as PDF) or pasting content from webpages.
+The paste HTML to govspeak functionality interfaces with data on a user's clipboard to attempt to create govspeak formatted text at the point of them pasting HTML.
+The expectation for usage is that users copy data from word processor documents (such as Microsoft Word or Google Docs), fixed layout documents (such as PDF) or webpage content and paste it into the tool.

-The quality and accuracy of clipboard data can vary significantly which means that the outcome can sometimes be surprising.
+The quality and accuracy of clipboard data can vary significantly depending on the type of document it is copied from and what program is used to open it.
+This means that outcomes can sometimes be surprising.
 The goal of the tool is therefore somewhat modest: to consistently provide a paste experience that is at least as good as pasting plain text and to enhance wherever possible.

-This document serves to explain more about how this tool works (or doesn't) and at look some of the issues discovered in testing scenarios.
+This document serves to explain more about how this tool works, it's limitations and issues discovered in testing scenarios.

 ## How this tool works